 Statistics is a stream of mathematics that is applied in various fields.
 The numerals are repeated in statistical data.
 This repetition is known as Frequency which can be written in the form of a table, called frequency distribution.
-Frequency distribution can be shown graphically by using different types of graphs and Histogram is one among them.
+A Frequency distribution can be shown graphically by using different types of graphs and Histogram is one among them.

-What is histogram?
+What is Histogram?

 A histogram is an area diagram.
-It can be defined as a set of rectangles with bases along the intervals between class boundaries and with areas proportional to frequencies in the corresponding classes.
+It can be defined as a set of rectangles with bases along with the intervals between class boundaries and with areas proportional to frequencies in the corresponding classes.
 In such representations, all the rectangles are adjacent since the base covers the intervals between class boundaries.
 The heights of rectangles are proportional to corresponding frequencies of similar classes and for different classes, the heights will be proportional to corresponding frequency densities.

 In other words, a diagram involving rectangles whose area is proportional to the frequency of a variable and width is equal to the class interval.

-How to make histogram?
+How to Make Histogram?

 You need to follow the below steps to construct a histogram.